mitalirawat20/project-3/README.md

 # project-3
-This is a credit card fraud detection project using python.
+This is a project on online fraud detection using machine learning algorithms!

 The link for the dataset used is : https://www.kaggle.com/datasets/rupakroy/online-payments-fraud-detection-dataset